Financial support

 VET Student Loans (VSL)

-If you’re studying an approved VET course at a Diploma level or above, you may be eligible for a VSL to help cover some of your tuition fees.
+If you’re studying an approved VET course at a Diploma level or above, you may be eligible for a Vet Student Loan (VSL) to help cover some of your tuition fees.

 While each of these loan schemes has a limit on how much you can borrow, the HECS-HELP and FEE-HELP limits are rather high.
 However, VSLs have a lower limit, which means that you’re likely to need to pay for some of your course out-of-pocket.